plasne/multitenant/docs/nodejs.md

 If you are hosting the server in Azure, make sure you check your Network Security Groups (on the subnet that your VM is hosted in and on the NIC assigned to your VM) are configured to allow the incoming port.

 ## Connect via a brower
-To connect via a browser, you can go to http://
+To connect via a browser, you can go to the URL you specified for your application.
+To get more information about the JavaScript client, look [here](javascript.md)